arcan1s/ffxivbis/README.md

 sbt assembly
 ```

+Or alternatively you can download latest jar from releases page.
 Service can be run by using command:

 ```bash
 java -cp ./target/scala-2.13/ffxivbis-scala-assembly-0.1.jar me.arcanis.ffxivbis.ffxivbis